Having joined TV Edwards in 2013, Katie now heads up the Social Welfare department jointly with Senior Partner, Jacky Starling.

 In homeless cases, Katie represents clients from the beginning of their application (by challenging local authorities' gatekeeping practices) through to challenging negative decisions during the review process and representation in an appeal in the county court.
 Given her background in migrant support work, Katie is particularly interested in eligibility issues in homeless cases.
 She represents clients challenging local authority decisions on priority need, intentional homelessness and local connection.

 Katie acts for clients in stand-alone disrepair and poor housing condition claims, helping them obtain orders for works and compensation.

-Katie is experienced in all areas of housing law including homeless applications (from challenging local authorities' gatekeeping practices to representation in county court appeals); defending possession proceedings brought for rent arrears and anti-social behaviour; and disrepair claims.
-Katie is particularly interested in migrant support issues and regularly represents migrant families with children and adults with care needs under this firm’s community care contract with the Legal Aid Agency.
+Under this firm’s community care contract, Katie represents migrant families with children and adults with care needs.
 She is also experienced in using judicial review claims to help children obtain accommodation from social services when they have become estranged from parents and to help young people enforce their entitlement to leaving care duties.

-Katie has been instructed by the Official Solicitor to act in possession proceedings brought on the basis of anti-social behaviour against tenants lacking capacity.
-She has also been instructed by lay litigation friends, including family members and the Refugee Council in possession cases and age dispute judicial reviews.
+Katie is often instructed by the Official Solicitor to act in possession and injunction proceedings brought on the basis of anti-social behaviour against tenants lacking capacity.
+She has also been instructed by lay litigation friends, including family members and the Refugee Council in possession cases and judicial reviews.